Changeover Analytics

 Why total duration fails as a diagnostic

-Most manufacturing plants capture changeover data at the wrong level.
-Total duration is a useful summary metric.
+Most plants capture changeover data at the wrong level.
+Total duration is a useful summary.
 It is a useless diagnostic.
-You can't improve what you can't decompose.

-Every second you spend in a debrief asking "does anyone know why it ran long?" is time spent reconstructing data from memory that should have been captured automatically during the run.
+Every debrief minute spent asking "does anyone know why it ran long?" is reconstructing data that should have been captured during the run.

 What you have vs. what you need